 In yet another tragic mining accident, a mine worker has been killed in at the Baralaba North mine west of Gladstone.

-AMSJ understands that the mining accident occurred around 2.15 am this morning.
+AMSJ understands that the mining accident occurred around 1.30 am on the 7th July 2019.
 Police and emergency services responded to the incident shortly after.

 We have been informed that the 27-year-old mine worker was declared dead at the scene of the accident.

 We have also been informed that the mineworker was an experienced mine worker employed by Golding Contractors and have sort further comment as to the circumstances of the mine accident.
 Golding has advised that they are awaiting Police and Queensland Mines Inspectorate information before a further statement is issued.

 In a statement released to AMSJ Golding Contractors stated it “sincerely regrets to advise that there has been an accident early this morning that fatally injured one of our staff at the Baralaba North Coal Mine located in the Bowen Basin, Queensland. “